Zhang-dev/airpoll/README.md

 All error logs can be retrieved from the `error.log` under the backend folder.

-In the terminal, go to the backend folder, and run `error.log`.

 #### Automated tests

 - Make sure the backend app is not launching, otherwise the port will be occupied with the app, the tests can not be started.